-During wartime, there were several prisons, camps for prisoner-of-war and prison cells at working factories in Liepāja.
-But the most ominous, terrifying was the Women’s Prison.
-The Jews who were arrested during the first days of the German occupation and those who were seized on the streets during the raids were taken into it (only men, women were still missing).
-The Jews brought there were kept from days to a month in terrible confinement, they were beaten, mocked, humiliated and insulted in every possible way.
+During WW2, there were several prisons in Liepaja as well as prisoner-of-war camps and prison cells located in functioning factories.
+The most sinister and terrifying of all was the Women’s Prison.
+Jews who were arrested during the first days of the German occupation as well as those seized on the streets during raids were taken there (just men, no women).
+The Jews imprisoned there were locked up for days, even weeks in terrible conditions – mocked, humiliated and insulted in every possible way.

-Many famous people from Liepāja suffered from the beatings in this prison – doctors, teachers, including the respected doctor Schwab, who was later shot at the lighthouse along with hundreds of others.
+Many well known Liepaja townsfolk were submitted to beatings in this prison – doctors, teachers, including the respected Dr Schwab, who was later shot at the lighthouse along with hundreds of others.